webhdx/ezplatform-markdown-fieldtype/README.md

 ## Installation

-It isn't available in composer repository yet.
-Installation steps for now:
+Package is not available in composer repository yet.
+Installation steps for now are:

 1. Add in `composer.json`:
 ```